Honor Society (film): Plot

-Honor eventually decides to let Michael have the recommendation, as she finds herself both feeling sorry for him and happy with her new circle of friends.
 One day, Michael texts her during lunch, saying he is alone at home.
 Honor goes to Michael's foster home and discovers he does not live there, but at the fancy house which they had "snuck into" earlier.
-She discovers that Michael is not only very well off, but just as manipulative as she is.
-Michael reveals that he duped Honor the entire time from when they first started talking, planning to get her to fall in love with him so she would concede the Harvard recommendation for him.
+Honor discovers that Michael is not only very well off, but just as manipulative as she is.
+He reveals that he duped her the entire time from when they first started talking, planning to get Honor to fall in love with him so she would concede the Harvard recommendation to him.
 A shocked and heartbroken Honor breaks up with Michael and leaves.
+Kennedy's production is performed and is received extremely well, and Honor finds herself as a genuine friend to the whole club, having helped Kennedy come out of her shell and Travis to publicly come out.

-Kennedy's production is finally put on to huge success, and Honor finds herself as a genuine friend to the whole club, having helped Kennedy come out of her shell and Travis to publicly come out.
-Deciding to make one last move in the race for the recommendation, she soon goes to Calvin's office just as Michael is about to receive it.
-Playing a recording of one of Calvin's more aggressive advances, Honor blackmails him into giving the recommendation to Kennedy over Michael.
-Honor then decides to enjoy the rest of her senior year, unsure of her likely still-bright academic future but happy with her new friends and newly appreciative of her life as a whole.
+Deciding to make one last move in the race for the recommendation, she goes to Calvin's office just as Michael is about to receive it.
+Playing a recording of one of Calvin's sexual proposition, Honor blackmails him into giving the recommendation to Kennedy over Michael.
+She then decides to enjoy the rest of her senior year, unsure of future but happy with her new friends and newly appreciative of her life as a whole.